Plan Your Field Trip

 Lava Beds offers three curriculum-based ranger-led education programs that can be requested at least 6 weeks before your field trip.
 Groups are asked to please choose one of the three programs, so that rangers will be available to assist other schools groups.
 Programs include a guided tour of Valentine Cave, a ½ mile hike through Captain Jack's stronghold, and a geology presentation inside of Mushpot cave.

 Apply for an Entrance Fee Waiver

 Dozens of interpretative exhibits showcase the natural and cultural history of the park.
-The 12 minute park video that provides a great overview of all that you can see and do at the park.
+There is a 12 minute park video that provides a great overview of all that you can see and do at the park.
 The visitor center is also where you group will need to come to screened for white-nose syndrome, prior to entering any caves in the park.

 With over a dozen hiking trails through Lava Beds, you're bound to find one that offers an amazing adventure for your students.
 Tails range from .5 miles to over 8 miles in length, and go through various habitats found within Lava Beds.

 Extend Your Field Trip and Stay the Night

 Lava Beds has one campground, Indian Well Campground, located 1/2 mile (0.8 km) from the Visitor Center and cave loop.
 There are 43 sites available on a first-come, first serve basis.
 Sites can accommodate tents, pickup campers, small trailers and motor homes up to 30 feet.
 There is also one Group Site that can be reserved and accommodate 15-40 people.
 To learn more visit our camping page.

 Whether exploring Lava Beds above or below ground there things to consider to keep you and your students safe.

 In the summer, many free ranger programs are offered on a regular schedule.
 For small groups, there is typically no need to pre-register.
 For large groups, please contact us in advance so we can accommodate you.
 These programs are posted weekly on our Facebook page.